dschnare/purejs/README.md

 - Change the exported name in browsers to `Pure` instead of `PURE`.
 - isArray() no longer tests for Array-like objects.
 Objects are only considered an Array if they have Array in their prototype chain.
 - isObject() now uses the following test: `o === Object(o)`.
-- add isPrimitive() to test for 'string', 'number' and 'boolean'.
+- add isPrimitive() to test for `string`, `number` and `boolean` literals.
 - add create() to create new objects from existing ones.
+- constructor.create:
       - remove the getName() method on constructors created via Pure.constructor.create().
       - In a previous version the name argument was not being used, now it's being used by overriding the created constructor's toString() method.
       - The name argument no longer defaults to `UnnamedConstructor`.
       - If no name argument is given then the created constructor's toString() method is not overridden.
 - Change the unit tests to use Jasmine.